CANBERRA CRICKET ACADEMY - WINTER TRAINING - ELITE TRAINING

 Week 1- Week 3:

-Batting: Off-side practice – focuses more on "cover-drive" and "cut-shot".
+Batting: Off-side practice – focuses more on "cover-drive" "straight drive" and "cut-shot".
 CCA utilises many techniques to train young players; one such is the box technique.
-CCA upholds its four defined core principles to start any session.
+CCA upholds its three defined core principles to start any session.
 It influences players using more flexible (tennis) elbows and restricts the use of the wrist for playing off-side drives.
 CCA educates and trains players with the science behind the technique and how it influences the body while adapting those cricket skills.

 Wicket Keeping: Fundamental wicket keeping drills with flexibility, movement and balance.